TCGV/blog/_posts/2021-04-20-protecting-against-semantic-attacks.md

 The first one makes guessing valid users (or other resources) IDs much harder, and the second one prevents brute force attacks from going through by limiting the amount of requests individual users can make to the application.
 However, <b>none of these measures solve the real problem</b>, they're only mitigating it!
 It will still be possible to access or modify thrid parties sensitive data by making the right guess for the request parameters.

 So what's the solution to this problem?
-As we'll see in the next section one strategy is for the web application to verify the requesting users permissions for every HTTP request that a client makes, without exception, for properly protecting against semantic attacks.
+As we'll see in the next section one strategy is for the web application to verify the requesting users permissions for every HTTP request he/she makes, without exception, for properly protecting against semantic attacks.

 Filtering Requests
 ============